 Read my full in-depth review: Sony Vario-Tessar T* E 16-70mm f/4 ZA OSS Review

 A surprising addition to this list, the Tamron 18-200mm f/3.5-6.3 is a wide-angle to telephoto zoom that handles a large range of focal lengths with surprising proficiency.
 As you might expect, its performance does start to suffer as you zoom in, but it’s sharpness is impressive in the wide and normal focal lengths.
 And it does perform reasonably enough in the telephoto realm that it should be a bona fide candidate to be your one-stop shop to cover both mid-range and telephoto.
-At $739, it’s not necessarily a fantastic value, but is definitely the best value of any APS-C zoom lens available for Sony E-mount.
+It’s not necessarily a fantastic value, but is definitely the best value of any APS-C zoom lens available for Sony E-mount.
 I’d even venture to say that this is the best all around zoom lens available for Sony APS-C mirrorless.

 Best E-Mount APS-C Mid-Range Prime Lenses

 These days it seems that mid-range prime lenses are almost only used by street or portrait photographers.
 Landscape photographers often prefer the versatility of a zoom because they don’t need the crazy fast apertures of the prime lenses.
 However, there are some great, affordable prime lenses for Sony E-mount.
 Since the options are so slim in the mid-range zoom category, I suggest taking a look.
 Consider that you could buy the 12mm, 19mm, 30mm, and 60mm primes and essentially cover ultra-wide to short-telephoto for about the same cost as buying an ultra-wide plus the pricey 16-70mm zoom.
 I’ve stuck to the Sigma offerings because they’re sharp and cheap so it would be a waste of money to buy any of the Sony or Zeiss primes.